Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.Extensions/README.md

 > **User Interaction:** This project is where you implement custom migration logic.
 Modify this project to add field migrations, widget migrations, and custom class mappings that transform your data during migration.

 > This page provides implementation guidance for custom migrations.
-For conceptual understanding and migration strategies, see the [Upgrade Deep Dive guides](https://docs.kentico.com/x/upgrade_deep_dives_guides).
+For conceptual understanding and migration strategies, see the [Upgrade Deep Dive guides](https://docs.kentico.com/x/upgrade_deep_dives_guides) or take the [Developer training: Upgrade to Xperience by Kentico](https://docs.kentico.com/paths/xbyk-upgrade-developer) learning path.

+> [!TIP]
+> When working with KX13 source APIs, AI coding assistants can use the [Kentico Xperience 13 library on Context7](https://context7.com/websites/kentico_13) for accurate KX13 documentation context.
+Note that Context7 is a third-party service not maintained or supported by Kentico.

 ## Table of Contents